Justin-Kwan/Breakout-Game/README.md

 # Breakout-Game
-A replication of the popular Atari Breakout using C++ and the OpenGL API for a school final assignment
+A replication of the popular Atari Breakout using C++ and the OpenGL API

 ![Screenshot](game-screen.png)